TV Shows to Binge-Watch Over Winter Break - SUU News

 The show first aired in 1994 and has stayed timelessly popular, with ten seasons that concluded in 2004.
 Influencers Jaci Smith and Chelsey Curtis recommended “Friends” as the “perfect show to watch after a scary movie” in their weekly What We Said podcast.

-Life editor Amanda Walton recommends Friends as one of her favorites of all time (along with “Stranger Things”) because it’s something she can watch “over and over again.”
+Life editor Amanda Walton recommends “Friends” as one of her favorites of all time (along with “Stranger Things”) because it’s something she can watch “over and over again.”
 Lighthearted, funny and romantic, an anonymous review shared that this series is the equivalent of “TV comfort food.”

 Poldark – Amazon Prime Video